 Projects Managers may charge a fee to transfer or cancel a subscription (except to low-income participants) that would be collected separately from a Participant's utility bill.
 If a customer closes their subscription before their contract has expired, the customer's excess bill credits will be donated to the low-income program.
-If a Participant cancels their subscription mid-month, the subscription and PA fees will be assumed until the end of that month and any over-generation will be donated to low-income programs.
+If a Participant cancels their subscription mid-month and their capacity is not immediately transferred or replaced by a new Participant, the subscription and PA fees will be assumed until the end of that month and any over-generation will be donated to low-income programs.